Wanna jump on the retinoid bandwagon but are scared they’ll turn your skin into a flaky, peeling mess?

 Look, I get it.
 You want to use all the good antiaging stuff.
 Like vitamin C to fight wrinkles and glycolic acid to exfoliate skin.
 The more the merrier, right?

 Not really.
-Thing is, all these ingredients are super powerful and your skin needs time to get used to them.
+All these ingredients are super powerful and your skin needs time to get used to them.
 Use them all together and the red, flaky mess is guaranteed.

 Don’t get me wrong.
 Depending on how resistant your skin is, overtime you may be able to use two or three of them together.